-WNO’s artistic profile is marked by numerous highlights, including 25 world and American premieres and over 60 new productions.
+WNO’s artistic profile is marked by numerous highlights, including more than 100 new productions of world and American premieres, while also commissioning 28 chamber operas through its American Opera Initiative.
 With a commitment to presenting dramatically compelling works executed at the highest levels of artistry, the company balances the standard repertory with new and infrequently performed works.
 Some of opera’s most renowned artists have collaborated with WNO, including Gian Carlo Menotti, Franco Zeffirelli, Eva Marton, and Igor Stravinsky in the company’s early years, and more recently, José Carreras, former General Director Plácido Domingo, Renée Fleming, Juan Diego Flórez and Anna Netrebko, among many others.

 In the past decade, the company has stepped into the international spotlight with ambitious projects such as a company-wide tour to Japan in 2002; international broadcasts; the acclaimed “American Ring” cycle; and the inauguration of wide-reaching education, training, and community enrichment programs.

 In addition to the hundreds of artists who appear with WNO each season, company members include the Washington National Opera Orchestra and Chorus; singers and coach/accompanists of the Domingo-Cafritz Young Artist Program; and a corps of dedicated supernumeraries.
 Prior to onstage rehearsals and performances, these artists work at the WNO Studio at Takoma, which also houses WNO’s Costume Studio.
-Artistic and administrative leadership includes Francesca Zambello, Artistic Director; Philippe Auguin, Music Director; and Michael Mael, Executive Director.
+Artistic and administrative leadership includes Timothy O’Leary, General Director, and Francesca Zambello, Artistic Director.
 They carry on a legacy established by the company’s founders and fostered by leaders such as former General Directors Martin Feinstein and Plácido Domingo.